 Approved for organic gardening, Sluggo contains iron phosphate, a naturally occurring soil compound that is safe to use around pets and wildlife while being irresistible to slugs and snails.
 When eaten, iron phosphate causes slugs and snails to cease feeding and yes, meet their demise.
 It remains effective after rain showers and consistent watering.
 It can also be used up to the day of harvest on vegetables and is a must have in any home gardener’s tool box of organic pest control.

-Shallow pans of beer can also work well since these critters can’t seem to resist the yeasty smell and taste, but fall in and drown when attempting a sip.
+Shallow pans of beer used as a trap can also work well since these critters can’t seem to resist the yeasty smell and taste, but fall in and drown when attempting a sip.
 Beer traps, while effective can also be messy, expensive and smelly to deal with.
 Slugs and snails are a fact of life for gardeners here in the Pacific Northwest, but with a little diligence and creativity you do not have to sit idly by while they snack on your garden.